hyperledger/aries-rfcs/concepts/0005-didcomm/README.md

 lost, please review that material for background and starting assumptions.

 Agents have to interact with one another to get work done.
-How they talk in general is DIDComm, the subject of this HIPE.
+How they talk in general is DIDComm, the subject of this RFC.
 The specific interactions enabled by DIDComm--connecting and maintaining relationships, issuing credentials, providing proof, etc.--are called __protocols__; they are described [elsewhere]( https://github.com/hyperledger/indy-hipe/pull/69).